Looe - Town & Seafront

 The route is friendly for wheelchair users and pushchairs.

 Bring your four-legged friends along!
-Please note that the beach on the Trail is not dog-friendly, and there are some narrow and busy streets included along the route, so we recommended keeping dogs on leads.
+Please note though that the beach encountered on the Trail is not dog-friendly, and there are some narrow and busy streets included along the route, so we recommended keeping dogs on leads.

 There are some fantastic events in Looe's calendar, all of which are great times to visit this beautiful town.
 However, you may find that some of the clues on this Trail may become obstructed or difficult to access on these occasions.
 We recommend checking for events before you set off on your investigation.